Snails and Slugs

 Preventing slugs or snails begins with eliminating their hiding places.
 Move firewood piles away from the house and store firewood off of the ground.
 Put planters and flower pots onto racks or stands.
 Remove lumber and stones that can provide a damp hiding place.

 Make sure exterior doors close properly.
 Replace missing weather stripping or door sweeps.
 It may be necessary to use a dehumidifier in a damp basement.
+In general, anything done to reduce moisture will help manage these critters.

 Secure crawl space doors to keep slugs and snails out.
 Make sure crawl space vents are open to allow circulation and reduce dampness.